adevrrc/adev-p2-notes/docs/unit-testing/constructor-tests.md

 **Notes**:

-- Because the state is stored in a private field, the `PrivateObject` class is used to gain access to the class private class member.
+* Because the state is stored in a private field, the `PrivateObject` class is used to gain access to the class' private member.
-- The `GetField()` method returns an `object` type.
+* The `GetField()` method returns an `object` type.
 Because fields can be any type, the method uses this polymorphic reference to the value of the field.
 A type cast is necessary to store the value in the `decimal` variable.